Correlations drive the attosecond response of strongly-correlated insulators: Comparing correlated and band insulators

 Keeping identical experimental conditions -- pump fluence, duration, and probing scheme -- Figure \ref{fig2}b displays the same quantity for NiO.
 Figure \ref{fig2}d shows a temporal lineout of the main observed feature.
-The response of NiO has several significative differences compared to MgO: (i) the pump-induced reflectivity change is much weaker ($\approx 4$\%), (ii) the material response rises more slowly, and persists after excitation and (iii) no field-driven oscillations are resolved when the pump pulse is active.
+The response of NiO has several significative differences compared to MgO: (i) the pump-induced reflectivity change is much weaker ($\approx 4$\%), despite its smaller band gap, (ii) the material response rises more slowly, and persists after excitation and (iii) no field-driven oscillations are resolved when the pump pulse is active.
 These observations already clearly suggests that the two systems behave fundamentally differently upon photo-excitation.
-We note that at reduced pump intensity, the NiO response decreased in magnitude, but kept the same characteristics and spectral shape.
-In order to explain this response, we perform a detailed analysis of the spectral changes of the Ni $M_{2,3}$~edge.
+The differences with MgO cannot simply be explained by their different bandgaps, as the DFKE was observed in materials with much smaller gaps (e.g. 1.42~eV for GaAs \cite{Schlaepfer2018}).
+We note that at reduced pump intensity, the NiO response decreased in magnitude, but kept the same characteristics and spectral shape (see SM).
+In order to explain the response of NiO, we perform a detailed analysis of the spectral changes of the Ni $M_{2,3}$~edge.
 Because the measurement is performed in reflection geometry, we apply a Kramers-Kronig treatment of the data in order to extract the absorption coefficient.
 The absolute reflectivity of the sample (Fig.~\ref{fig1}c) is padded with literature data to cover the visible to x-ray range~\cite{geneaux_attosecond_2020}, before applying a variational Kramers-Kronig algorithm~\cite{Kuzmenko2005}.
 The obtained absorption coefficient matches well with synchrotron measurements \cite{Chiuzbuaian2005}.
 Figure \ref{fig2}e compares the obtained transient absorption at positive delays with a pure redshift of \qty{-51}{\milli\eV}, displaying a remarkable match.
 At all time delays, the transient absorption trace is extremely well reproduced by a pure rigid shift of the absorption edge.
 The absence of more complex features, such as broadening or the appearance of new band-like signals, suggest that the signal does not stem from carrier photoinjection \cite{Zurch2017a} or heating \cite{Chang2021}.
 Because the spectral change is so simple, even the transient reflectivity signal is well described by a pure redshift of the same amount, as shown in Figure \ref{fig2}f.
 This allows us to conclude that the pump-induced response at the M-edge can be described purely as a redshift.